stephaneVercouillieBMID/slate/source/workingVersion.html.md

 In order to communicate with Token Endpoint, TLS MUST be implemented.
 See  [Section 16.17](http://openid.net/specs/openid-connect-core-1_0.html#TLSRequirements)  for more information on using TLS.

 #### 4.3.2.1.
 Token Endpoint Specs [3.2 Token Endpoint](#tokEndpoint)
-To get further information about token types, token request/response specifications see [3.2 Token Endpoint](#tokEndpoint).
+To get further information about token types, token request/response specifications please proceed with [3.2 Token Endpoint](#tokEndpoint).

 #### 4.3.2.2 Example of Id Token Containing “claims”
 *Will be provided soon*